What's really going on behind the scene - our fight for user's privacy

 We've had situations where whole countries block us for 6 months, because we didn't (couldn't) decrypt some site on our server.

-Even UK did this a few times, and it's a regular routine for China nowadays.
+Even the UK did this a few times, and it's a regular routine for China nowadays.

 Still, we're proxy-friendly, so there is a way to get to us.